 But it's in the Fars Province, in Central Iran, at the heart of the Morghab Plain that Cyrus chooses to establish his capital.
 Swept away by the winds, the remains of his ancient glorious city stand proudly enclosed by the mountains.
 This is where once, the King of the Four Corners of the World settle his private habitation, in a beautiful residential Palace, next to an impressive columned Audience Hall.
 The unique architecture blend influences, from nomads tribes to Greek stonemasons, and Assyrian palaces, representing Cyrus desire to embrace every culture.

-A four-winged guardian figure of Cyrus sculpted into a bas-relief at the entrance of the palace, forever look after its beloved capital.
+A four-winged guardian figure of Cyrus sculpted into a bas-relief at the entrance of the palace, forever looking after its beloved capital.
 On top of a hill nearby, the fortress of Toll-e Takht, overlook the palatial complex.
 Back under the time of Cyrus reign, this era was lush and resplendent, as the King of Persia wanted his royal palaces to be surrounded by large beautiful gardens.
 A sophisticated irrigation system has been created to bring water, and thus turn those dry lands into an earthly representation of heaven.
-Pasargadae delicate gardens are considered as the earliest example of the Persian "Chahar Bagh", a traditional and sophisticated form of Persian Gardens.
+Pasargadae delicate gardens are considered the earliest example of the Persian "Chahar Bagh", a traditional and sophisticated form of Persian Gardens.
 Besides, it is referred to as the mother of Persian gardens in the Safavid period and the gardens of the Indian Royal Family.

 Nowadays, the most significant monument of this ensemble is without a doubt the humble mausoleum of Cyrus the Great himself.
 This high and narrow limestone tomb stands on several rows of stairs, somehow remembering the architecture of the Elamite Ziggurats.
 The sober monument is only embellished by a rosette over its entrance door and needs nothing more to inspire the visitor with awe and admiration.